 Microsoft Datacenter Operations Staffanstorp, Gävle and Sandviken

 Microsoft understands the importance of listening to community members and understanding community needs where employees live and work.
-In September 2021, Microsoft Cloud Operations and Innovation (CO+I) held virtual town hall sessions for Gävle/Sandviken and Staffanstorp to report on collaborations and projects, answer questions from residents, and get feedback regarding our datacenter plans in these regions.
+In September 2021, Microsoft Cloud Operations and Innovation (CO+I) held virtual community event sessions for Gävle/Sandviken and Staffanstorp to report on collaborations and projects, answer questions from residents, and get feedback regarding our datacenter plans in these regions.
 Residents of Gävle/Sandviken and Staffanstorp, members of the media, and other stakeholders were invited to these two separate sessions held by local Microsoft leaders.
 Including Therese Treutiger, Commercial Partner and Innovation Lead at Microsoft Sweden, Patrik Öhlund, EMEA Energy and Sustainability Lead at Microsoft, Andreas Wingren, Communications Manager at Microsoft Sweden, and Richard Ryan, Sweden Datacenter Community Development Manager.

-The town hall agenda included:
+The community event agenda included:

 - Community updates for Gävle/Sandviken

 - Community updates for Staffanstorp

 Gävle/Sandviken community updates